MayGo/grails-scaffold-core/README.md

 # grails-scaffold-core

+Plugin makes possible to scaffold everything.

-Core functionality for scaffolding own tempates or  templates provided by plugin. e.g. grails-scaffold-angular
+Core functionality for scaffolding tempates in /src/groovy/scaffold/ or  templates provided by plugin. e.g. grails-scaffold-angular

 # Usage